When selecting a business intelligence platform (BI), many organizations put too much focus on the cost of the BI software.

 Why Do DataSelf Clients Spend So Much Less?

 DataSelf has found that a good part of an organization’s reporting needs is the same across many industries.
-For instance, if you have a sales-driven B2B business, regardless of your industry, you’re likely paying close attention to sales metrics and trends from your customers, salespeople, regions, products and/or services (DataSelf offers more than 2,000 reports and dashboards slicing and dicing sales trends).
-The same applies to financial and other operational reports (in total, DataSelf offers more than 5,000 canned reports and dashboards).
+For instance, if you have a sales-driven business, regardless of your industry, you’re likely paying close attention to sales metrics and trends from your customers, salespeople, regions, products and/or services (DataSelf offers more than 2,000 reports and dashboards slicing and dicing sales trends).
+The same applies to other reporting areas such as financials, inventory, receivables and payables.
+In total, DataSelf offers more than 5,000 canned reports and dashboards.